Using the Collections

 The patron rules and registration information is for non-circulating materials that are only accessible in the Special Collections Research Room (located on the second floor of the Smathers Library).

-- Drinks, food, gum, tobacco, etc., are not permitted in the Research Room
+- Drinks (including water), food, gum, tobacco and e-cigarettes, etc., are not permitted in the Research Room

-- Personal items allowed at the table include pencils, paper (notebooks may be inspected upon exit), and laptop computers
+- Personal items allowed at the table include pencils, paper (notebooks may be inspected upon exit), laptop computers, and cameras

 - Pens, highlighters, sticky notes, and similar items are not allowed at the table

 - Backpacks, laptop cases, bags, and purses are to be placed in lockers